-Signal: Announcement made
+Signal: Announcement Made

-- Armed intruder (Killer on campus)
+- Armed intruder (Shooter on campus)

 - Gunfire/Police action in vicinity

 - Hostage Crisis

-- Immediately lock their classroom door, close all windows and curtains, turn off all lights - Take roll and document the names of all present.
-Keep information for after drill. - Use quick and sound judgment when allowing students/staff to enter room - If you are outside, instruct students/staff to drop and lay flat.
-Assess the situation and move to the nearest shelter if safe. - All non-instructional staff are to lock-down in-place - Remain locked down until released by police officer, administrator, or "All clear" is announced with First and Last Name
+- Immediately lock their classroom door, close all windows and curtains, turn off all lights. - Take roll and document the names of all present.
+Keep information for after the drill. - Use quick and sound judgment when allowing students/staff to enter the room. - If you are outside, instruct students/staff to drop and lay flat.
+Assess the situation and move to the nearest shelter if safe. - All non-instructional staff are locked-down in-place. - Remain locked down until released by a police officer, administrator, or "All clear" is announced with First and Last Name.

-- Report to the nearest classroom, common room or office area - Identify themselves to the teacher or staff member in charge - Turn off any cell phones - Sit calmly and quietly - Await further instructions from teacher or staff member in charge
+- Report to the nearest classroom, common room or office area. - Identify themselves to the teacher or staff member in charge. - Turn off any cell phones. - Sit calmly and quietly. - Await further instructions from the teacher or staff member in charge.

-- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill.
-760-247-2668 - Ensure that the radio is on and on channel 3. - Lock the front door and hang the Lockdown Drill in process sign on the door. - All Call radios Stating "This is a Lockdown Drill.
-I repeat... it is only a drill." - One of the 2 drills is unannounced to staff Stating "This is a Lockdown drill, police activity in the area"
+- 5 min before the drill begins, call the district office and notify them of the drill beginning. - Call Apple Valley Com before the drill begins and notify them of the drill (760-247-2668). - Ensure that the radio is on and on channel 1. - Lock the front door and hang the "Lockdown Drill in Process" sign on the door. - All Call on the Phone (Press all call, 0 and ) Stated "This is a Lockdown Drill.
+I repeat... it is only a drill." - One of the 2 drills is unannounced to staff Stating "This is a Lockdown, police activity in the area". - Simultaneously an automated phone call, email, and text will go out to the parents notifying them of the drill. - The rest of the office including all Staff, Parents, and students will - o Report to the nearest classroom, common room or office area.

-- The rest of the office including all Staff, Parents, and Students will - Report to the nearest classroom, common room or office area - Identify themselves to the teacher or staff member in charge - Turn off any cell phones - Sit calmly and quietly - Await further instructions from teacher or staff member in charge - To assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander - To assist with students and staff as directed by the Principal or Incident Commander - Assist with health incidents as needed, acting as messengers
+- Identify themselves to the teacher or staff member in charge. - Turn off any cell phones. - Sit calmly and quietly. - Await further instructions from the teacher or staff member in charge. - Assist with parent phone calls, concerns and questions to provide consistent information to callers as directed by Principal or Incident Commander. - Assist with students and staff as directed by the Principal or Incident Commander. - Assist with health incidents as needed, acting as messengers.